iCliniq Logo

 Conclusion

 Vitrectomy is an essential surgical procedure to correct mainly the retinal defects leading to vision loss.
 The procedure is usually performed in a single day with minimal side effects and complications.
-Regular follow-up and monitoring of the patients are beneficial in the long run.
+Experience and recovery process can vary from person to person, so it is important to follow the ophthalmologist’s specific advice and instructions throughout the preoperative and postoperative periods.

 Frequently Asked Questions